How to use the resource

-The information contained in the resources can be accessed in three principal ways - the Source List, the Search and the Case Studies.
+The information contained in the resources can be accessed in two principal ways: the Source List and the Search.

 The most direct way to find information on a given book is through the Source List which contains entries in alphabetical order (by city for manuscripts and by title for printed editions).
 Where appropriate, this information is subdivided into 'Parts' (for composite sources or partbooks).
 If within a given Part a subdivision into sections is discernible which are prepared and copied in a clearly distinct manner this is likewise presented separately.